 10 Quick Fixes For Speeding Up Your WordPress Website

-Are you a fan of waiting game?
-Well, I’m not to be honest.
+Are you a fan of the waiting game?
+Well, I’m not, to be honest.
 And, I believe everyone will agree on this, they really hate it when they have to wait.

 Slow loading time of web pages often has a crippling effect on eCommerce sites.
 As many as 80% of shoppers who are dissatisfied with the performance of an online store website are less likely to buy from them again and the delay of a single second can decrease customer satisfaction by as much as 16%.

 The speed of a website is important to the extent that Google factors them in while giving website rankings.
 So if you have a website that loads too slowly, you can expect a drop in your Google rankings which in turn will reduce traffic to your site.

 So what can be done to increase the speed of your WordPress website?
 Let us take a look at ten simple fixes that you can make the best use of for speeding up your website.

 As per a release from the WordPress.org website: “There are hundreds of thousands of hosting services out there.
 The vast majority of them meet the minimum WordPress requirements.
 So having to choose one from the crowd can prove to be a major task.”
 In order to make things easier for you, WordPress recommends working with three sites among the pack- Laughing Squid, DreamHost and BlueHost.
 My personal recommendation would lie with a fourth, HostGator.
 This is the one I usually use and has been recommended to me by a large number of bloggers.
 I have also been testing with a new beast in the making: web hosting hub.
 And I’m really impressed with their servers.
 I would definitely recommend this one if you are looking for something new and cheap